 Why Visit Canary Islands?
-This archipelago may be a popular destination for sun seekers from northern Europe, but some North Americans have never even heard of them.
+The Canary Island archipelago may be a popular destination for sun seekers from northern Europe, but some North Americans have never even heard of them.
 Some people who have visited or heard of the place often associate these islands with cheap drinks, crowded beaches and all inclusive resorts.
 But we’re here to tell you that that there is a lot more to these islands than what you may have heard.

 A little bit of Canary Islands history

 In addition, the archipelago is comprised of seven main islands and several smaller ones.
 What is curious about this group of islands is that they are both in Africa and Europe at the same time.
 How is this possible?
 Well, geographically they are located off the west coast of northern Africa.
 In fact, the closest country to them is Morocco.
 However, politically, Canary Islands belong to Spain.
 But it hasn’t always been that way.

 The earliest known inhabitants of the islands were Berbers (today they inhabit mostly north-western Africa).
 In fact, Spaniards only began to arrive in the Middle Ages and over time conquered and claimed the islands for the Kingdom of Castile.

 People & Language in the Canary Islands

 Our impression of the the Canarian people was that they are fiercely proud of being who they are.
 It seemed to us that they think of themselves as Canarian first and Spanish second.
 We got this impression from our conversations with the people we met.
 One example of this was when we asked one local about the best tapas place in Adeje.
 Let me tell you, she was not too pleased with us.
 Her exact words were: “Tapas are from the peninsula.
 For local cuisine, go to this restaurant!”.
 We had to apologize for our faux pas.